cloudinary-community/svelte-cloudinary/docs/src/docs/components/cldimage/usage.md

     import { CldImage } from 'svelte-cloudinary'
 </script>

 # Getting Started with CldImage

-The CldImage component provides an easy way to deliver images from Cloudinary with the same experience you'd expect inside of a SvelteKit app.
+The CldImage component provides an easy way to deliver images from Cloudinary with the same experience you'd expect inside of a Svelte app.

 With it comes access to more advanced features like dynamic cropping, background removal, overlays, and other Cloudinary transformations.

+As CldImage is a wrapper around the amazing ]Unpic Image component](https://unpic.pics/img/svelte/), you also gain access to all built-in Image component features will work out-of-the-box like [Responsive Sizing](/guides/responsive-images).

 ## Basic Usage

-The basic required props include width, height, src, and alt:
+The basic required props include `width`, `height`, `src`, and `alt`:

 ```js
 import { CldImage } from 'svelte-cloudinary';